RyanNgCT/CS2030/W4Lect/README.md

 ```

 ### Is-A Relationships & Polymorphism
-something can **take many forms**
+something can **take many forms** (i.e. Shape can be a rectangle or a circle, or another other shape that *implements it*)
 - it will **behave differently** when it takes the different forms (i.e. `getArea()` for Circle has its own implementation and likewise for `getArea()` of Rectangle or any classes extending the Shape interface)
 	- $(\pi \cdot radius^2) \: versus \: (w \cdot h)$
-- can create a list of different shapes
+- can create a list of different shapes and run `findVolume()` on all of them at one go
 	- put in the specific implementations in the immutable list (i.e. using `List.of()`)
 ```java
 jshell> List<Shape> sList = List.of(new Circle(2.5), new Rectangle(4, 5), new Circle(1.2))